DivanDesign/EvolutionCMS.libraries.ddTools/README.md

 ##### `\DDTools\ObjectTools::unfold($params)`

-Converts a multidimensional array/object into an one-dimensional one joining the keys with `'.'`.
+Converts a multidimensional array/object into an one-dimensional one joining the keys with `$params->keySeparator`.
 For example, it can be helpful while using placeholders like `[+size.width+]`.

 * `$params`